Unicorn-Commander/real-estate-command-center/ROADMAP.md

 *   **Security Audits**: Regular checks for vulnerabilities, especially with API key handling and external integrations.

 ## VI.
 Deployment and Maintenance

+## VII.
+Inspiration Projects

+*   **Movinin (aelassas/movinin)**: This open-source Rental Property Management Platform, despite its different technology stack (MERN), serves as a valuable source of inspiration for advanced features and UI/UX design patterns, particularly in areas like property management, booking, scheduling, and comprehensive notification systems.
+Its MIT license allows us to draw heavily from its functional and design concepts.

 *   **Packaging & Distribution**: Create installers for various Linux distributions (e.g., .deb, .rpm) and potentially other OS (Windows, macOS if PySide6 allows).
 *   **Update Mechanism**: Implement an in-app update system for seamless software upgrades.